 Sufficient financing has been secured for the LLINs, malaria diagnostics and treatment required by the country in 2020.
 However, the country has limited supplies of essential malaria commodities due to the COVID-19 pandemic delivery bottlenecks.
-IRS has commenced in five districts in the south of the country.
 Angola has enhanced the tracking and accountability mechanisms for malaria with the development of a Malaria Control Scorecard.